 David Bowie has done a lot of things, a myriad of film and musical performances and most of them brilliant.
-One of those of performances and possibly one of the most ludicrous we’ve found is the time he played in an advert for an ice lolly called ‘Luv’, directed by acclaimed auteur Ridley Scott.
+One of those of performances and, quite possibly one of the most ludicrous we’ve found, is the time he played in an advert for an ice lolly called ‘Luv’, directed by acclaimed auteur Ridley Scott.

 Not just any director either.
 No, it was the infamous Ridley Scott who was driving the artistic character of this ice-lolly advert.
 Scott would later involve Bowie on the score of his Matt Damon hit The Martian, as well as directing some show-stopping flicks.